-“Pfff–” Dan laughed, making Liam blush and his heart stop for a moment.
+“Pfff!”
+Dan laughed, making Liam blush and his heart stop for a moment.
 “Just call me Dan, okay?”

 “Can you drop this Mr. thing?”

 “Is there still someone who cares about that kinda thing, here in Downtown?”
 Dan commented with an enigmatic smile.
-They went back to the library and Dan sat back in his usual seat.
+They went back to the library, and Dan sat back in his usual seat.
 Liam silently started gathering his things to leave.
 “You can stay, if you want,” Dan said, looking at him.
 The intensity of that gaze was doing strange things to Liam.
-Now he understood why people said that a crush would make you feel butterflies in the stomach.
+Now he understood why people said that a crush would make you feel butterflies in your stomach.
 Dan continued, “Since you almost died today, I’ll even pretend I didn’t see you drying your nose on my jacket.”